scnaegle/EvolvingCreatures/EvolvingCreaturesREADME.txt

 selection.
 In tournament selection, creatures are selected at random from the population and put into a "tournament."
 The winner (highest fitness) of each tournament is selected for crossover.
 The other selection heuristic is culling selection.
 In culling selection, only the fitest x% of a population is retained from generation to generation.
 The population number is then restored with new creatures.
+As a default, EvolvingCreature runs with single crossover and culling selection heuristics.
+The user can change which heuristics are used by using the command lind.

 GUI
 Working the GUI is relatively straightforward and intuitive.
 The main screen shows physics simulation.
 It is here that a creature is loaded into the world and tries to jump.